ギャルリー亜出果

 Condition: Excellent

-Based on the original work: The Sky Bird, 1966
+Based on the original work: "The Sky Bird," 1966

 BFK Rives paper

-Dry stamp of ADAGP and MAGRITTE Estate
+Embossed with the dry stamps of ADAGP and the MAGRITTE Estate

 The bird, a creature that flies in the sky, is simultaneously depicted as the sky itself.